CM-Cabinets Library User Guide

 Override allows these stored settings to be edited for the current drawing.

 The Edit button is for editing the stored settings.
-It opens another Form Editor on which you can change the Offset and Diameter of your Shelf Support as required or use the New button to create new setting.
+It opens another Properties Inspector on which you can change the Offset and Diameter of your Shelf Support as required or use the New button to create new setting.
 Use the Del button to delete/remove cam settings.

 When 'Editing' the stored values, there are also the added options of Hardware Table and Hardware Key.
 These allow the entry to be linked to hardware tables found in <your CabMaster folder>\Table\Hardware\ShelfSupport\ folder.